7 Places in Poznan Poland You Must See | Explore Cheaply With Poznań City Card

 Every day at noon locals and tourists come together in front of the Poznan Town Hall to watch the famous billy goat show.
 Two mechanical goats come out of the clock tower and bump heads twelve times.

-While we were there, lots of school children clearly out on field trips counted out the number of head butts laughing in pure delight.
+While we were there, lots of school children out on field trips counted out the number of head butts laughing in pure delight.
 It was nice to see people coming together to enjoy the simple, but “time-honored” tradition.

 4. Egyptian Exhibit at the Poznan Archaeological Museum